dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 To minimize complexity and keep these tutorials focused on EF Core, EF Core code is used in the page models.
 Some developers use a service layer or [repository pattern](xref:fundamentals/repository-pattern) in to create an abstraction layer between the UI (Razor Pages) and the data access layer.

-In this tutorial, the Create, Edit, Delete, and Details Razor Pages in the *Student* folder are examined.
+In this tutorial, the Create, Edit, Delete, and Details Razor Pages in the *Students* folder are examined.

 The scaffolded code uses the following pattern for Create, Edit, and Delete pages: